bredacoder/crowdfunding-multiversx/readme.md

 ### 🛡️ Smart Contract & Blockchain Concepts

-- **Smart Contract** – A self-contained program that runs on the blockchain.
-Think of it as an immutable backend service that has its own storage and logic, and runs inside a virtual machine (VM).
+- **Smart Contract** – A smart contract is a self-executing program deployed on a blockchain.
+It acts like a backend service with its own built-in storage and logic, running in a secure, decentralized virtual machine (VM).
+Once deployed, its code is immutable, meaning it can’t be changed—ensuring transparency, trust, and automation without the need for intermediaries.

 - **Rust Attributes (macros)** – In MultiversX, special macros like `#[init]`, `#[view]`, and `#[endpoint]` are used to annotate your smart contract functions.
 They instruct the blockchain how and when those methods can be called:
   - `#[init]`: Marks the **constructor**, executed once at deployment to initialize contract state.